marano/blog/_posts/2014-05-29-exploring-attribute-methods.markdown

 You can check the diff here.

-It is important to have name conventions too implement reusable code like this, and attribute methods guide us to this direction.
+It is important to have name conventions to implement reusable code like this, and attribute methods guide us to this direction.

 ### Conclusion

 It is always important to keep the code as DRY as possible.
-We, at HE:labs, use CodeClimate to point the bad smells, like duplication, complexity, and chorn.
+Here at HE:labs we use CodeClimate to point the bad smells, like duplication, complexity, and churn.
 We also have 100% test coverage to help us refactoring with confidence.

 This kind of refactoring is recommended when the whole team